Warwick: Governance

+There are three tiers of local government covering Warwick, at parish (town), district, and county level: Warwick Town Council, Warwick District Council and Warwickshire County Council.
+The town council is based at the Court House on Jury Street, which was completed in 1731.
+The district council, although taking its name from Warwick, is based in the neighbouring town of Leamington Spa.
+Warwickshire County Council has its headquarters at Shire Hall, a complex of buildings between Market Place and Northgate Street in the centre of Warwick.

 Population growth has led to Warwick adjoining its larger and younger neighbour Leamington Spa and also Whitnash as part of a conurbation of some 95,000 inhabitants.
-Along with Kenilworth, they are administered as part of the Warwick District, which has its headquarters in Leamington, although each is a separate civil parish and retains its own town council.
-Warwickshire County Council is based in Warwick itself.

-Warwick is represented in Parliament as part of the Warwick and Leamington constituency, seat of Anthony Eden, Prime Minister 1955-7, from 1923-57.
+Warwick is represented in Parliament as part of the Warwick and Leamington constituency, the seat from 1923 to 1957 of Anthony Eden, who was Britain's Prime Minister from 1955 to 1957.
 It has been held by the Labour Party since the 2017 general election, when Matt Western was elected as the constituency's MP.
-From the 1945 general election until 1997 the constituency elected a Conservative MP.
-In the 1997 United Kingdom general election a Labour MP was elected and held the seat until 2010 when Chris White was elected for the Conservatives.
+From the 1945 general election until 1997, the constituency elected a Conservative MP.
+In the 1997 United Kingdom general election, a Labour MP was elected; he held the seat until 2010, when Chris White was elected for the Conservatives.
 White lost his seat when Theresa May called a snap election in 2017.